-The Journey Farmer Program is a two-year program for beginning farmers who are in the first couple years of running their own farming enterprise in Vermont.
-The program is largely shaped by the farming interests and goals of the Journey Farmers, and enables aspiring new farmers to advance their farming skills and experiences, along with being a part of a learning community of other aspiring farmers and farmer mentors.
+The Journey Farmer Program is a two-year program for beginning farmers who are in the first few years of running their own farm business in Vermont.
+The program is largely shaped by the farming interests and goals of the Journey Farmers, and enables aspiring new farmers to advance their farming skills and experiences while being a part of a learning community of other beginning farmers and farmer mentors.

 - Farmer-to-farmer mentoring

 - A $500 educational stipend

 - Free admission to NOFA-VT Summer & Fall Workshop Series

 - Access to technical assistance by NOFA-VT staff

 - Journey Farmer Network

 Each Journey Farmer participant will be matched with a farmer mentor.
 Farmer mentors are paid to provide up to $500 of their time each year.
 Farmer mentors provide both overall farm business support in addition to practical detailed knowledge that can help with a range of farming related topics.